sathiyapriyakm/pokemon_frontend/README.md

 ## Brief Description

-PokeMon gaming app is a web applican used to play pokemon battle game for having fun time between two players from their places of convenience
+PokeMon gaming app is a web application used to play pokemon battle game for having fun time by two players from their places of convenience

 ### `Short tech summary`

-  -React is Used for Front end and nodeJS as Back end along with MongoDB as database
+  - React is Used for Front end and nodeJS as Back end along with MongoDB as database
   - Socket.IO and mongo DB change stream are used for  real time update and notification in the Game